 New registration and annual filing rules for foreign trusts

-In early 2017 new rules were introduced with regard to registration and annual filing obligations for foreign trusts.
+In early 2017, new rules were introduced with regard to registration and annual filing obligations for foreign trusts.
 Specifically, all foreign trusts now need to go through a registration process with the New Zealand IRD which sees details such as a copy of the trust deed, contact and identification details of settlors, trustees and holders of the power to appoint and remove trustees provided to the IRD.
 Further, details of beneficiaries and settlements on the trust are also to be provided.
-All this needs to be provided to the IRD within 30 days of the establishment of the trust.
+All this needs to be given to the IRD within 30 days of the establishment of the trust.

 On an ongoing basis, a return needs to be filed once a year with a copy of financial statements for the trust provided, along with details of any settlements on the trust and any distributions made from it.
 It is anticipated that the information the IRD obtains through this registration and annual compliance programme will be provided to jurisdictions where the settlors, trustees and appointors reside.

-New Zealand's business environment reputation is excellent.
 New Zealand has an excellent reputation from political, legal, business and economic perspectives, and is a well-respected member of the OECD.
 As such, it is seen as a stable, safe environment to conduct business.

-Because of its good standing, New Zealand is not black listed as a 'tax haven' country, even though it offers excellent tax advantages like no capital gains taxes.
+Because of its good standing, New Zealand is not black listed as a 'tax haven' country, even though it offers excellent tax advantages, like no capital gains taxes.
 This makes establishing a foreign trust a very attractive and low risk option for overseas investors.